projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

 first line of the code-block body, and the body content is indented three spaces (to the first non-blank space of the directive name).

-This would be rendered as:
+This example would render as:

 .. code-block:: c